BrockCruess/Iagon/CLI Auto Updater/README.md

 `directory=$HOME/iagon`

-Then press `Ctrl + x` to exit the text editor, `y` to confirm modifications, and `Enter` to confirm the same file name.
+Press `Ctrl + x` to exit the text editor, then `y` to confirm modifications, and finally `Enter` to confirm the same file name.

 Run this script any time Iagon announces a new cli node update: